The Bridge SEN Information Report November 2019

 How will the environment, equipment and facilities be provided to support pupils/students at The Bridge?

 We have reviewed and enhanced curriculum resources in response to the new curriculum.
+As well as their annual review report - All our pupils have a curriculum/personalised report at the end of the academic year.

 Our SEN policy details the wide range of provision for our children including the range of equipment and facilities for children with different needs.
 This policy can be found on our website and is reviewed annually.